nebari-dev/nebari-docs/docs/docs/tutorials/creating-new-environments.md

 All environments in Nebari are served through `conda-store`.

 Using `conda-store`, Nebari admins can track specific files or directories for changes in environment specifications.
-They can manage environments using the REST API or the command-line utility (CLI).
+They can manage environments using the web interface, REST API, or the command-line utility (CLI).
 This tutorial focuses on using the web interface to interact with our environments.

 ## Step 1 - Exploring the `conda-store` web interface

-1. To get started, navigate to `https://<your-nebari-domain>/conda-store` (e.g. <https://quansight.qhub.dev/conda-store>).
+1. To get started, navigate to `https://<your-nebari-domain>/conda-store` (for example, <https://quansight.qhub.dev/conda-store>).

-2. You will need to log in order to authenticate to the `conda-store` interface - this is required to be able to access most of `conda-store` functionalities.
+2. You will need to log in to authenticate to the `conda-store` interface - this is required to be able to access most of `conda-store` functionalities.

    ![conda-store login UI - before authentication](/img/tutorials/conda_store_login.png)